Dhruva8878/Dhruva8878/README.md

 ## About Me
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
-<b>Motivated and efficient Java developer</b> with a history of education in B.Sc. and an interest in coding.
-Working with Java stack and programming languages like JavaScript catalyzed my curiosity for web development.
+<b>Motivated and efficient Full stack developer</b> with a history of education in B.Sc. and an interest in coding.
+Working with Java & React stack and  programming languages like JavaScript catalyzed my curiosity for web development.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.

-- 🔭 I’m currently learning : Java Development
+- 🔭 I’m currently learning : Java Development and React Development
 - 👯 I’m looking to collaborate on Linkedin
-- 💬 Ask me about : Data Structures and Algorithms, JavaScript, Java
+- 💬 Ask me about : Data Structures and Algorithms, Java, Spring, Spring-Boot, Hibernate+JPA, MySQL, React, Redux, HTML, CSS, JavaScript
 - 📫 How to reach me dhruvagupta722@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Hot water will turn into ice faster than cold water.